 Echeveria secunda 'Pinwheel', Echeveria 'Tuxpan'

-Echeveria 'Pinwheel' is a small succulent plant that forms rosettes of thin, narrow, blue-gray leaves with reddish tips.
-The rosettes grow up to 3.2 inches (8 cm) in diameter.
-The up to 1 foot (30 cm) long flowering stems branch and arch over with small, red-yellow flowers.
+Echeveria 'Pinwheel' is a small succulent plant that forms rosettes of spoon-shaped, icy blue leaves marked with red near the tips.
+The rosettes can grow up to 2.6 inches (6.5 cm) in diameter and produce offsets, forming a dense clump.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).